It is a fact that the younger you are the more flexible you are. It is a myth, however, that you have to lose your flexibility as you get older.

 So you get off the treadmill and head over to a mat.
 Now what?

-All you remember about stretching is that brutal gym class in 8th grade when you sat on the floor, straddled your legs, and felt too embarrassed to do anything else.
+All many of us remember about stretching is that brutal gym class in 8th grade when we sat on the floor, straddled our legs, and felt too embarrassed to do anything else.

 Don’t make up your own stretches.
 Not only will you have a hard time finding it effective but it can actually be dangerous to reach and twist in ways that aren’t meant to be done.